floe/tuxblet/README.md

 ### WiFi

-RTL8723BS - works out of the box, easily getting 4 Mb/s downloads.
+RTL8723BS - works out of the box, easily getting 4 MB/s downloads.
 No complaints.

 ### Suspend

 Works out of the box, pleasant surprise :-)

+### Screen rotation

+Works (surprisingly) out of the box.
+Thanks systemd ;-)

 ### Audio